v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

 For more information about configuration service providers (CSPs), see [Configuration service provider reference](https://docs.microsoft.com/windows/client-management/mdm/configuration-service-provider-reference).

-## Windows Defender Application Guard
+## Microsoft Defender Application Guard

-While using Microsoft Edge, Windows Defender Application Guard protects your environment from sites that aren't trusted by your organization.
+While using Microsoft Edge, Microsoft Defender Application Guard protects your environment from sites that aren't trusted by your organization.
 When users visit sites that aren’t listed in your isolated network boundary, the sites open in a Hyper-V virtual browsing session.
 Trusted sites are defined by a network boundary, which are configured in Device Configuration.

 Application Guard is only available for Windows 10 (64-bit) devices.
 Using this profile installs a Win32 component to activate Application Guard.